Problem with a cellphone or plan

 If you broke it yourself, or lost it, the legal warranty won’t help you.
 But providers often sell extended warranties.
 Or the manufacturer (that’s the actual phone maker, like Apple, Samsung and so on) may have a separate warranty.
 Always find out whether you’re covered before going in to the store or calling in to complain.

 For example, service providers can’t sell you a phone for more than its advertised price.
-If they did this (or misled you in some other material way), bring proof when you go to complain.
+If they did this (or misled you in some other material way), bring proof (like a copy of the misleading ad) when you go to complain.

 taking advantage of a disability or language issue